-Whilst close friendship need not always be an aspect of those embarking on a written project, for those who claim to want to critique the totality, a lack of interest in the daily life of the individuals who participate in these kinds of projects implies an acceptance of separation contradicting the apparent desire to develop a total critique (for more on this, see “Frayed threads of friendship” – towards the end of this text).
+Whilst close friendship need not always be an aspect of those embarking on a written project, for those who claim to want to critique the totality, a lack of interest in the daily life of the individuals who participate in these kinds of projects implies an acceptance of separation contradicting the apparent desire to develop a total critique (for more on this, see “Frayed threads of friendship”).
 Thus we see the ludicrous apology for alienated “theoretical” relations in this explanation for their ignorance of Woland’s “treachery” in the history of the Sic project, from a former participant in the first 2 issues:

 I have no idea how many people in Sic knew these links between Woland and SYRIZA, but I think it is a very small minority.
 We must not forget that SIC is an international journal, bringing together people from Europe and North America, who rarely meet and who communicate mainly via e-mail.
 As for myself, I only knew about this “job” because I went to Athens in 2012.
 Otherwise, I wouldn’t have known anything about it.